VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

 If you are unfamiliar with or new to Tkinter, I highly recommended you to thoroughly review [this article][16] or the [official documentation][17].
 Familiarizing yourself with its contents will provide a solid foundation for understanding and effectively utilizing Tkinter in GUI development.

-In the following code snippets, add the following lines at the beginning:
+In the following code snippets, add these lines at the beginning:

     import tkinter as tk
     from tkinter import ttk